-Best Wireless Charging Pads for the Galaxy S8
+Best Wireless Charging Pads for Galaxy S8

 Samsung has come out with a completely redesigned wireless charging pad/stand, which launched alongside the Galaxy S8.
 Besides the premium leather-like appearance and ingenious design which allows you to easily convert this pad into an angled charging stand, you can be sure that this charging pad was created with your Galaxy S8 in mind.

-The charger comes with a spare Samsung Fast Charge wall charger — because let's be honest, you can never have too many OEM wall chargers — and allows you to fast charge your Galaxy S8 wirelessly at your home or office.
-At nearly $100, this is the most expensive option on this list, but if premium quality and functionality are your top priorities, this sure looks like a real winner.
+The charger comes with a spare Samsung Fast Charge wall charger — because let's be honest, you can never have too many Samsung wall chargers — and allows you to fast charge your Galaxy S8 wirelessly at your home or office.
+At over $60, this is the most expensive option on the list, but if premium quality and functionality are your top priorities this is the one you want.

 Samsung Wireless Charging Pad w/ 2A wall adapter